How to start a new pay period

 Resolution

-The Start of a New Period screen for a Monthly-paid company:
+Review the Start of a New Period screen

-NOTE: Always check the dates that are displayed on this screen.
+NOTE: Always check and confirm the dates that display onscreen.

 Field Description

-Current Salary Month/Period End Date This is the End Date of the month/period which you have just finished processing.
+Current Salary Month/Period End Date This is the End Date of the month/period, which you've finished processing.

 Tax Year End Date This is the End Date of the Tax Year in which the Processing Period falls.